xinchaoliu/CPSC-411_Assignment-1---BMI-Calculator/README.txt

       - If click the measures switch rapidly, sometime the two switches become both on or both off.
 Switch the other one once will repair this bug.
 The measures label will always show the current using measures.
-Not sure how to fix this, I think it's ralated to the switch animation effect.       */
+Not sure how to fix this, I think it's related to the switch animation effect.       */

 /*  External Dependancies:
       - No external dependancies.                                             */